 About Pancho

-Because Why began in a philosophy classroom, but my interest in integrity started much earlier.
+Because Why began in a philosophy classroom, but my interest in personal and professional development started much earlier.

 As a kid, I was told what to believe more often than I was invited into dialogue.
 That led me to think independently, and I became fascinated by questions.
 How do we know what we know?
 And how do we navigate the gap between what we say we value and how we actually behave?
 What makes doing something worthwhile?

-That curiosity led me to study economics, philosophy, and positive psychology.
-It led me into the outdoor industry, onto startup teams, and into projects at the intersection of purpose and uncertainty.
+That curiosity led me to study economics and philosophy.
+Through a series of coincidences, it led me into the outdoor industry, onto startup teams, and into projects that prioritized purpose and values, even in times of uncertainty.

 It also led me into the mountains.

-Things become clearer when you’re tied into a rope, breathing hard, and trusting someone on the other end.
-The stakes are real, and there isn’t room for mental chatter.
+It’s a unique mindset to be tied into a rope, working through fear, and trusting someone on the other end.
+The stakes are visceral instead of hypothetical, and it’s easy to see mental chatter for what it is: an obstruction to clarity.
 You discern whether you’re acting (or failing to act) from fear or presence.
-You learn what it’s like to know there is only one thing you need to do next and then to do it.
+It’s an opportunity to see what it’s like to choose one thing to focus on and then to do it.
 Your insides match your outsides.

 The work I do with leaders and teams isn’t about process improvement or optimization.
-It’s about alignment.
-When beliefs, values, and behavior line up, people move differently.
-Shared context and a sense of togetherness give people meaning.
+I help individual professionals find alignment; we make sure their beliefs, values, and behavior are congruent.
+And aligned leaders foster aligned teams; shared context and a sense of togetherness give people meaning.
 They communicate more clearly.
 They take ownership.
-They act beyond their job description and begin to lead with judgment and care.
+They act beyond their job description with proactivity and care because their work feels like it’s personally meaningful.

 My clients are often high-capacity people in moments of transition.
 They want to build teams that can think for themselves.
-They want relationships at work that feel energizing rather than draining.
+They want work relationships that feel energizing rather than draining.
 They want to succeed without becoming someone they don’t recognize.

-That work starts with self-awareness.
-It expands into relational intelligence.
-And when a team does it together, it becomes part of the culture.
+That work starts with self-awareness and expands into relational intelligence.
+When a team begins to do it together, it becomes part of the culture.

 The Sierra Nevada is still my favorite place in the world.
 Being there reminds me how little time I have, how meaningful this all is, and how objectively small we all are.